 Yes, Berlin is a city rich in historical and cultural icons that I would be remiss not to mention.
 I mean, from the vestiges of the Berlin Wall to the Holocaust Memorial to the Brandenburg Gate, this city offers a dynamic array of attractions that are worth a visit.
 But if this all true, then why didn’t I like it?
 Even reading this myself, I’m kind of like, “Damn, Berlin sound amazing.”
 Well, I guess the answer is, I don’t know.
 Maybe I was in a bad mood, maybe I had my period, maybe I hated the people I went on the trip with, maybe I met the only rude people in Germany, maybe I should have gone to Bremen and Hannover instead, etc. Who knows.
 It could be any and all of these reasons.
 And it sucks because I really wanted to like Berlin.
 My grandmother was from Germany and so I grew up on Marzipan and Liverwurst, so I really wanted to like Berlin, but it just wasn’t my thing.

 But don’t let my experience prevent you from going!!!
-Berlin is a distinctive capital that not only has a diverse array of attractions but has a duality of character that reflective in this city’s division between the East and West, by the Berlin Wall; a great city for families that are traveling to Berlin with a baby.
+Berlin is a distinctive capital that not only has a diverse array of attractions but a duality of character that reflective in this city’s division between the East and West (this first timer , by the Berlin Wall; a great city for families that are traveling to Berlin with a baby.

 There is a duality of spirit here that is steeped in the complex and heartbreaking separations of the past.
 Just meandering through the neighborhoods of the city, one can see the stark differences in East and West culture, that are reflected in the city’s historical architecture.
 And while the wall did come down on November 9, 1989, traces of the past still remain and are worth exploring.
 So while I do feel like a jerk for not liking Berlin, I can’t help how I feel and would never want to be dishonest.
 But that will not prevent me from allowing you to enjoy this city.
 That’s why, although I did not like Berlin, I want to provide you with a bucket list of things to see and do in this historical, German capital.